apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   HDFS native implementation of default RS codec leverages Intel ISA-L library to improve the encoding and decoding calculation.
 To enable and use Intel ISA-L, there are three steps.
   1. Build ISA-L library.
 Please refer to the offical site "https://github.com/01org/isa-l/" for detail information.
   2. Build Hadoop with ISA-L support.
 Please refer to "Intel ISA-L build options" section in "Build instructions for Hadoop"(BUILDING.txt) document.
 Use -Dbundle.isal to copy the contents of the isal.lib directory into the final tar file.
 Deploy hadoop with the tar file.
 Make sure ISA-L library is available on both HDFS client and DataNodes.
-  3. Configure the `io.erasurecode.codec.rs-default.rawcoder` key with value `org.apache.hadoop.io.erasurecode.rawcoder.NativeRSRawErasureCoderFactory` on HDFS client and DataNodes.
+  3. Configure the `io.erasurecode.codec.rs.rawcoder` key with value `org.apache.hadoop.io.erasurecode.rawcoder.NativeRSRawErasureCoderFactory` on HDFS client and DataNodes.

   To check ISA-L library enable state, try "Hadoop checknative" command.
 It will tell you if ISA-L library is enabled or not.